rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 * The main configuration file `ansible.cfg` where the commands, modules, plugins, and ssh configuration reside;
 * The client machine management inventory file `hosts` where the clients, and groups of clients are declared.

-If Ansible was installed via its RPM package, then the configuration file will have been automatically created.
+The configuration file would automatically be created if Ansible was installed with its RPM package.
 With a `pip` installation, this file does not exist.
 We'll have to create it by hand thanks to the `ansible-config` command:

 ```
 $ ansible-config -h